Flag

 Criminality

-Saint Lucia faces significant challenges related to crime and corruption, despite having established laws and regulatory frameworks aimed at combating these issues.
-While the government has made efforts to address corruption through the appointment of a special prosecutor and participation in international anti-corruption treaties, the lack of prosecutions and trials raises concerns about the effectiveness of these measures, alongside ongoing issues with drug trafficking and human trafficking that exploit vulnerable populations.
+St. Lucia faces significant challenges related to crime and corruption, despite having established laws and institutions aimed at combating these issues.
+While the government has made strides in addressing corruption through legislation and international commitments, the lack of prosecutions and systemic involvement of corrupt officials remains a concern, alongside the presence of local gangs involved in drug distribution and other criminal activities.

 Economy